 SOME FAVORITE QUOTES

-I've included some favorite first lines, marked with an asterisk; sorry about the excess of George Orwell, but he is the Master.
-And some favorite book titles (whether or not I liked the book) in italics.
+I've included some favorite first lines, marked with an asterisk.
+(Sorry about the excess of George Orwell, but he is the Master.)
+Also some favorite book titles, whether or not I liked the book, in italics.

 In language, as in politics, the conservative runs into the fact that the old is only what used to be new.

 I look at an empty page and it's like an empty sky waiting for a bird to fly across it.

 We should not listen to people who promise to make Mars safe for human habitation, until we have seen them make Oakland safe for human habitation.
 We should be skeptical of promises to revolutionize transportation from people who can't fix BART, or have never taken BART.
 And if Google offers to make us immortal, we should check first to make sure we'll have someplace to live.

 It was a delightful visit; - perfect, in being much too short.

 When the world was created, a man had to be created especially for that world.
 We are all deformed by our adaptation to the freedom of God.